aadhavan-va/aadhavan-va/README.md

 Frontend Engineer
 -----------------

 I am working as a Frontend Developer at Freshworks.
 I love building scalable web applications.
-I am also good at problem solving and DSA.
-Exploring Currently exploring Javascript and React.
+I am also good at problem solving and DSA.Currently exploring Javascript and React.

 ### Skills